13 January 2009

 So that covers 1st person and 3rd person limited, but what about 3rd person omniscent?
 To really do that, you have to not go inside anyone's head.
 You have to be an objective outside party that doesn't write anything they can't observe.
 So, instead of

-"Steve hesitated a moment as he thought about all the dhildless mothers in the world, then, dismissing the thought, raised the gun and fired."
+"Steve hesitated a moment as he thought about all the dhildless mothers in the world, then, dismissing the thought, raised the gun and fired."you would have:

 "Steve hesitated.
 It was as if some inner consience had called him to abandon his mission.
 If so, the conscience lost the struggle.
 With a slight shudder, Steve raised the gun and fired."